 The arrows on the use case diagram indicate which actors participate in each use case.
 In Figure 2, the arrow from the Patron to the oval labeled “Submit Feedback” means that the patron actor can initiate the Submit Feedback use case.
 The arrow from Submit Feedback to the Menu Manager actor indicates that the Menu Manager participates somehow in the execution of Submit Feedback.
 Arrows on the use case diagram do not indicate data flows as they do on the context diagram.
-Some analysts simply draw lines instead of arrows on the use case diagram to avoid any confusion with data flow.
 In addition to showing these connections to external actors, a use case diagram could depict logical relationships and dependencies between use cases.

 The use case diagram provides a richer scope representation than the context diagram because it provides a high-level look at the system’s capabilities, not just at its external interfaces.
 There is a practical limitation, though.
 Any sizeable software system will have dozens of use cases, with many connections among them and between use cases and actors.
 Attempting to show all those objects inside a single system boundary box quickly becomes unwieldy.
 Therefore, the analyst needs to model groups of related use cases as packages or to create multiple use case diagrams.

 Many analysts have found the context diagram and use case diagram to be helpful ways to represent and communicate a shared understanding of a project’s scope.
 In Part 2 of this series, I’ll describe two other techniques for defining scope, feature levels and system events.